This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 Step 3: Click-and-drag on the point to move the graphic.

-Step 1: Set the cursor mode to draw a polyline mode from the
+Step 1: Set the cursor mode to draw a polyline mode from the graphics cursor mode selector on the Image Viewer palette.

 Step 2: Click the left mouse-button at each knot of the desired